stanford-scs/scp-spec/draft-mazieres-dinrg-scp-02.md

 messages as follows.

 `prepared`
-: The highest accepted prepared ballot or or NULL if no ballot has been accepted prepared
+: The highest accepted prepared ballot or NULL if no ballot has been accepted prepared

 `preparedPrime`
 : The highest accepted prepared ballot such that `preparedPrime.value